srp33/WishBuilder/README.md

   ```

 15. Go [here](https://github.com/srp33/WishBuilder/compare?expand=1) to create a GitHub pull request.
 Put "master" as the base branch and your new branch as the compare branch.
 Click on "Create pull request".
-16. Below, where it says, "Status," put **"READY FOR TESTING" and the current date** next to your name.
+16. Modify the [issue](https://github.com/srp33/WishBuilder/issues) for this dataset.
+Where it says, "Status," put READY FOR TESTING next to your name.
 17. Send me an email indicating that your dataset is ready for testing.

 ## Notes